 The historic Rim Drive includes 33-miles (53-km) of lake views, panoramic vistas, forests and meadows.
 The contours of the road were designed to compliment the natural landscape, and disappear from view as you look across the lake from any point.

 Along the way there are 30 overlooks with ample car parking, which provide opportunities to stop for views of the lake and caldera.
-Rim Drive also provides access to five picnic areas, hikes of various difficulty, geologic formations and several waterfalls.
+Rim Drive provides access to five picnic areas, hikes of various difficulty, geologic formations and several waterfalls.

 Rim Drive by Trolley